AASL Core Reference List from Woodbury University Library

 Below are links to guides for the citation styles most commonly used by college students (MLA, APA, and Turabian) as well as other more specialized guides.
 Be sure to check with your course instructor to determine which style to use for a particular assignment or course.

 Note: While the online guides contain helpful tips and examples, the print versions often include more complete information.
 Titles of print style guides found in SU Library are included below.
-Search the Classic Catalog for specific location information.
+Search the Libraries Search for specific location information.

 MLA Style (Modern Language Association)